ninja-ops-guy/streetfighter-for-vector/README.md

 ---

 ## Notes
-- The capture loop is continuous and will keep streaming to Vector at `FPS` frames per second.
+- The capture loop is continuous and will keep streaming to Vector at 5 (by default) frames per second.
 Use `Ctrl+C` in the terminal to stop.
 - `kill_listener.py` is a blunt tool that terminates Python processes on Windows; use with caution.
 - Tested with FBNeo via Fightcade; other emulators may work with adjustments to window title detection and launch command.